-Pigeon pose is a key hip opener for athletes that stretches the hip flexors, piriformis, TFL and glutes and can help to alleviate lower back pain.
+Pigeon pose is a key hip opener for athletes that stretches the hip flexors, piriformis and glutes and can help to alleviate lower back pain.
 If this pose isn’t accessible to you, you can get a similar stretch in the outsides of your hips in Dead Pigeon or Standing Pigeon.

 PIGEON POSE BENEFITS

 - Stretches the hip flexors, glutes, piriformis and external hip rotators.